Growing List of Tech Companies Stop Sales in Russia

 Ukraine, which was part of the Soviet Union for much of the 20th century, declared its independence in 1991.
 Since then, the country has been establishing closer ties with Western Europe and the US.

-Here's a look at some tech companies that have stopped sales or other services in Russia:
+Here's a look at some companies that have stopped sales or other services in Russia:

 Adobe: The maker of Photoshop and other software stopped all new sales and services in Russia, including its software for creative pros and its website analytics tools, citing "our civic and moral responsibility to support democracy and humanity" and government sanctions.
 In addition, the company cut off access to its cloud services for Russia's government-controlled media outlets.